-For the Leica DM6000 CFS (electrophysiologysystem) it is used as a sample clock for the National Instruments Data Acquisition box.
+For the DM6000 CFS (electrophysiology-system) it is used as a the sample clock for the National Instruments Data Acquisition box.
+In this case it needs to be connected to plug "CTR 0 OUT" on the NI-Data Acquisition box.

-Trigger Out 6 and 7 are automatically created in the scan head: frame trigger (Trigger Out 6), and line trigger (Trigger Out 7).
+Trigger Out 6 and 7

+are automatically created in the scan head: frame trigger (Trigger Out 6), line trigger (Trigger Out 7).